-- 7.2.1 All our policies that address issues of power and potential harm, e.g. Anti- Bullying, Equalities, Positive Handling, Behaviour, On-line Safety will be linked to ensure a whole school approach. - 7.2.2 Our Safeguarding and Child Protection policy cannot be separated from the general ethos of the school which is to ensure that children are treated with respect and dignity, feel safe, and are listened to. - 7.2.3 The school's online safety policy is reflective of the requirements set out in Keeping Children Safe in Education and reflects our approach to issues of online safety that empowers us to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
+- 7.2.1 All our policies that address issues of power and potential harm, e.g. Anti-Bullying, Equalities, Positive Handling, Positive Behaviour, On-line Safety will be linked to ensure a whole school approach. - 7.2.2 Our Safeguarding and Child Protection policy cannot be separated from the general ethos of the school which is to ensure that children are treated with respect and dignity, feel safe, and are listened to. - 7.2.3 The school's online safety policy is reflective of the requirements set out in KCSiE (2021) in regards to content, contact, conduct and commerce.
+The school's online safety policy is aligned to the school behaviour policy and reflects our approach to issues of online safety (including the sharing of nudes and semi-nudes) that empowers us to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.

-8 Our role in supporting children
+8. Our role in supporting children